Spoiler alert: No, you aren’t.

 I bought the pants because I like them.
 Period.
 But when I got them, I started thinking maybe I was too old for leather pants (I just turned 39).

 Why do we do this to ourselves?
 Why do we overthink?
-Why are we filled with self-doubt over such silly things?
+And why are we filled with self-doubt over such silly things?
 Why do we care what other people think?
 Who decides if we are too old or young to wear something, or like something, or be something?
 What’s the worst that could happen?
 Maybe some Judgy McJudgerton, who I don’t know and will never see again, makes fun of me.
 Oh well.
 I probably won’t even know it.
-The next time you’re feeling self-conscious about what you’re wearing, ask yourself two things: is it appropriate, and do you like it.
+The next time you’re feeling self-conscious about what you’re wearing, ask yourself two things: is it appropriate and do I like it?

 Is it appropriate?